GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 After you deploy the App Engine application it uses the App Engine Cron Service to schedule sending messages to Cloud Pub/Sub.
 If a Cloud Pub/Sub topic specified in `yaml.cron` does not exist, the application creates it.

+You can see the cron jobs under in the console under:

+Compute > App Engine > Task queues > Cron Jobs

+You can also see the auto-created topic (after about a minute) in the console:

+Big Data > Pub/Sub

 ### How Cloud Pub/Sub subscriptions are specified